aljoindia/YoutubeComments_SentimentAnalysis/README.md

-# sentiment-analysis
+# Sentiment Analysis on Youtube Comments
+Problem statement:
-Problem statement: Pick a "controversial topic".
-Download comment data on that from the internet (example twitter comments, subreddits etc).
-Do a sentiment analysis.
-You may use built in python libraries for nlp.
+* Pick a "controversial topic".
+* Download comment data on that from the internet (example twitter comments, subreddits etc).
+* Do a sentiment analysis.
+* You may use built in python libraries for NLP.